RoscoP/ActiveFileInStatusBar/README.md

 "ActiveFileInStatusBar.enable": true,
 // Show fullpath or relative path in status bar.
 "ActiveFileInStatusBar.fullpath": true,
 // Reveal the active file in the file system.
 "ActiveFileInStatusBar.revealFile": false,
+// Set text color for the filename in the status bar.
+"ActiveFileInStatusBar.color": "",
 ```

 ## Contribute ##